Pennsylvania Landlord Tenant Laws

 How must a landlord notify a tenant of a rent increase in Pennsylvania?

-There is no statute regarding how landlords have to notify tenants of a rent increase.
-However, it is best practice to give a tenant ample warning, at least 30 days, and to put any rent increases into a formal written notice for future reference.
+While there is no specific statute regarding how landlords must to notify tenants of a rent increase it is best practice to give a tenant ample warning, at least 30 days, and to put any rent increases into a formal written notice for future reference.
+Failing to comply with these rent increase laws could prevent you from enacting your planned rent increase.

 Securely collect and track rent payments with Landlord Studio →